Gold-Standard ADHD assessments for children and adolescents in Epsom, Wimbledon, and online.

 ADHD can present very differently in girls, and is much more likely to go unnoticed.
 This is because girls are wired differently, and develop coping strategies that cover up their difficulties.

 For many girls, the symptoms of ADHD are mostly inward, rather than outward.
 We don’t tend to see ADHD obviously in their behaviours.
 We see it in a restless mind that can’t switch off.
-WE see it in perfectionsism and unrealistically high standards.
+We see it in perfectionism and unrealistically high standards.
 We see it in hyperfocus in certain areas and exceptional performance, and the inability to put pen to paper when something doesn’t grab their attention, despite their best efforts.
 We see it show up as anxiety that hides the inner chaos of ADHD.
 We see emotions escalating so rapidly and catching even them by surprise.

 Our ADHD assessments in Wimbledon, Epsom and online are tailored for girls, and we know how to spot the hidden signs of executive dysfunction.